FireSquid6/scaffold/README.md

 # Prototyper
 At a technical level, games are a series of interlocking systems.
-GD 2D Prototyper is an addon for Godot that allows you to quickly prototype these systems while providing plenty of interfaces to allow your systems to adapt to the final product.
+Prototyper is an addon for Godot that allows you to quickly prototype these systems while providing plenty of interfaces to allow your systems to adapt to the final product.

 # Roadmap
 [Roadmap Project](https://github.com/users/FireSquid6/projects/2)